TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

   - [x] Ensure categories for each each result attempt are complete (i.e. test result, train result, api failures, api timeout, max length reached, code extraction failed, code execution failed.)
   - [ ] Manual review of threading and timeouts.
   - [ ] What does sglang do if a request is stopped?
 Does it continue - resulting in a build-up in the serverload? https://github.com/sgl-project/sglang/issues/3520 .
 SOLUTION FOR NOW IS JUST TO INCREASE THE TIMEOUTS.
-- [ ] Evaluation on shortest 30 evaluation problems:
+- [x] Evaluation on shortest 30 evaluation problems:
   - [x] Soar model.
 54%
   - [x] Qwen Base.
 7%
-  - [ ] Qwen Base with reasoning.
+  - [x] Qwen Base with reasoning. ~33%
   - [x] Gemini. ~80%
 - [ ] Full evaluation sets for arc-agi-1:
   - [ ] Soar model.